laderast/hugo_website/content/post/2018-01-05-so-you-ve-accidentally-checked-in-a-large-file-into-git.md

 bfg -b 100M local_repo.git
 ```

-Then comes some git commands that no one has bothered to explain to me.
+Then comes some git commands that no one has bothered to explain to me (UPDATE: I forgot to add changing directories into `local_repo.git` - sorry about that!).

 ```
+cd local_repo.git
 git reflog expire --expire=now --all && git gc --prune=now --aggressive git push
 ```

 Uh oh, I get a `remote: error: refusing to update checked out branch: refs/heads/master` error!
 More ugh.

 Here's the trick.
 Since you cloned a *local* repo, you need to set the origin of your current repo (`local_repo.git`) to the GitHub remote.
-First we remove the current `origin`, and then add back our remote.
+Still in our `local_repo.git` directory, first we remove the current `origin`, and then add back our remote.

 ```
 git remote rm origin